Energy resources and their uses - a general survey

 A geothermal energy source uses either hot water pumped from deep underground to the surface OR using a heat pump system rather like a refrigerator working in reverse.

 Energy for producing electricity is dealt with in other pages listed below

-Energy resources and electrical power supply revision notes index
+Energy resources, and transfers, work done and electrical power supply revision notes index

 IGCSE physics revision notes on energy resources uses KS4 physics Science notes on energy resources uses GCSE physics guide notes on energy resources uses for schools colleges academies science physics course tutors images pictures diagrams for energy resources uses science physics revision notes on energy resources uses for revising physics modules physics topics notes to help on understanding of energy resources uses university courses in technical science careers in physics jobs in the industry technical laboratory assistant apprenticeships technical internships in engineering physics USA US grade 8 grade 9 grade10 physics AQA physics science GCSE notes on energy resources uses Edexcel GCSE physics science notes on energy resources uses for OCR 21st century physics science OCR GCSE Gateway physics science notes on energy resources uses WJEC gcse science CCEA/CEA gcse science O level physics notes on energy resources uses